- How do mutations in genes cause cancer?

 “I had no previous family history of cancer, on either side of my family, other than an uncle who died of a bowel cancer.
 I didn’t even know about possible familial risk until I attended a Target Ovarian Cancer Being Together day, after a question was asked to the expert panel.”
 Shani

-It’s also important to note that mutations in genes such as BRCA1 and BRCA2 can occur in any family; however, they are more common in some communities.
-For example, members of the Ashkenazi Jewish population are approximately 10 times more likely to have a mutated BRCA1 or BRCA2 gene, and so are at greater risk of developing hereditary ovarian and/or breast cancer than people from the general population.
+Mutations in genes such as BRCA1 and BRCA2 can occur in both women and men in any family so a gene mutation can be inherited from either your mother or your father.
+They are more common in some communities.
+For example, members of the Ashkenazi Jewish population are approximately 10 times more likely to have a mutated BRCA1 or BRCA2 gene, and so are more at risk of developing hereditary ovarian and/or breast cancer than people from the general population.

 “My family is from Ashkenazi Jewish background, and many of my aunts and cousins have had either cancer or preventative surgery.
 Despite this, it’s still not widely talked about which contributes to lack of awareness of the gene.”Diane